TerribleDev/blog.terribledev.io.hexo/source/_posts/Visualizing-your-javascript-bundle.md

 - javascript
 ---

 So incase you havn't been following me.
 I joined Cargurus in July.
 At cargurus we're currently working on our mobile web experience written in react, redux and reselect.
-As our implementation grew our page performance reduced.
+As our implementation grew so did our time to first paint.

 <!-- more -->